will-sans/nbrcd/docs/database-changelog.md

 ## 2025-05-25

 ### Fixed
-- Removed literal \\n displayed in the "まとめ：" section of learning session replies (e.g., "まとめ：生産性向上には明確な優先順位が重要です。\n").
-Updated the extractActions function in app/learning-session/page.tsx to correctly handle the newline before the action plan and remove literal \n characters from the summary and reply, ensuring clean UI output.
+- Removed unwanted literal \n at the end of the "まとめ：" section in learning session replies by adding a replacement step in the extractActions function (app/learning-session/page.tsx).
+This ensures the summary output is clean and matches the intended format.